 If you would like a low-maintenance option, you may like to discuss the vaginal ring.
 This is a soft silicone ring that is inserted into the vagina, where it slowly releases estrogen into the surrounding tissues.
 It needs to be changed only once every three months.
 Available under the brand name Estring.

 If you still have your uterus, you need to take some form of progesterone alongside your estrogen HT.
-While this can come from a combined HT patch or tablet, the protective progesterone can also be supplied by a Mirena IUD.
+While this can come from a combined HT patch or tablet, the protective progesterone can also be supplied by a hormonal IUD, such as Mirena or Liletta.

 This small plastic device sits inside the uterus and slowly releases progesterone into the surrounding tissues.
 This progesterone protects the uterine lining from the abnormal thickening sometimes caused by the estrogens used for HT if taken alone.

-What are the benefits of using the Mirena IUD?
+What are the benefits of using a hormonal IUD?

 Contraception plus lighter periods

-If you have a Mirena IUD in place, you can therefore simply add an estrogen-only patch, tablet, gel, or spray to complete your HT plan.
+If you have an IUD in place, you can therefore simply add an estrogen-only patch, tablet, gel, or spray to complete your HT plan.

-What should you be aware of when using the Mirena IUD?
+What should you be aware of when using a hormonal IUD?

-Be aware that the Mirena IUD is not FDA-approved for endometrial protection in the US.
+Be aware that hormonal IUDs such as Mirena or Liletta are not FDA-approved for endometrial protection in the US, but many healthcare providers are very comfortable using them ‘off-label’.
 However, it is approved for this use in the UK and recommended to be replaced every 5 years.

-It is also important to note that, while there are several hormone-releasing IUDs on the market, the only one that is commonly used for endometrial protection HT is the Mirena IUD.
+It is also important to note that, while there are several hormone-releasing IUDs on the market, the only ones that should be used for endometrial protection are the Mirena and Liletta IUDs.

-Some can experience discomfort during the procedure to put a Mirena IUD in place, or in the weeks following the procedure.
-Read Alice’s story.
+Some can experience discomfort during the procedure to put an IUD in place, or in the weeks following the procedure.
+Read more about what it is like to have a Mirena IUD.

 Final word